 Okonkwo DO, Yue JK, Puccio AM, Panczykowski DM, Inoue T, McMahon PJ, Sorani MD, Yuh EL, Lingsma HL, Maas AIR, Valadka AB, Manley GT, and TRACK-TBI Investigators.
 GFAP-BDP as an Acute Diagnostic Marker in Traumatic Brain Injury: Results from the prospective TRACK-TBI Study.
 J Neurotrauma 30(17):1490-7, 2013.

 Clifton GL, Valadka A, Zygun D, Coffey CS, Drever P, Fourwinds S, Janis LS, Wilde E, Taylor P, Harshman K, Conley A, Puccio A, Levin HS, McCauley SR, Bucholz RD, Smith KR, Schmidt JH, Scott JN, Yonas H, Okonkwo DO.
-Very early hypothermia induction in patients with severe brain injury (the National Acute Brain Injury Study: Hypothermia II): a randomised trial.
-Lancet Neurol 10(2):131-9, 2011.
+Very early hypothermia induction in patients with severe brain injury (the National Acute Brain Injury Study: Hypothermia II): a randomized trial.
+Lancet Neurol 10(2):131-39, 2011.

 A complete list of Dr. Okonkwo's publications can be reviewed through the National Library of Medicine's publication database.

-1) Transforming Research and Clinical Knowledge in Traumatic Brain Injury (TRACK-TBI)
+1) Transforming Research and Clinical Knowledge in Traumatic Brain Injury (aka TRACK-TBI)

-TRACK-TBI is an 11-site consortium that is recruiting 3000 acute TBI subjects.
-TRACK-TBI will directly impact the public health by creating an open-access Information Commons of integrated clinical, imaging, proteomic, genomic, and outcome biomarkers, that will permit more precise TBI diagnosis, prognosis, and treatment.
-Dr. Okonkwo is Principal Investigator of the Clinical Core.
+TRACK-TBI is an 18-site consortium that is recruiting 3000 acute TBI subjects.
+TRACK-TBI will directly impact public health by creating an open-access Information Commons of integrated clinical, imaging, proteomic, genomic, and outcome biomarkers, that will permit more precise TBI diagnosis, prognosis, and treatment.
+Dr. Okonkwo is principal investigator of the clinical core.
+The TRACK-TBI network is beginning to make significant progress in identifying novel biomarkers and imaging strategies that will revolutionize clinical care for traumatic brain injuries.

 3) In Vivo Neuroimaging Biomarker Panel for Chronic Traumatic Encephalopathy